junjiemars/.emacs.d/README.md

 ```

-* First run: start Emacs then exit it, take a while if your Emacs 24.0+.
-* Non-First run: start Emacs then run ```(clean-compiled-files)```, then exit.

-Now, start Emacs again, it will works perfectly, but if you want to more control and more features, such as themes, packages, and fonts etc., see next section: [cooking](#cooking)
+Now, it will works perfectly, but if you want to more control and more features, such as themes, packages, and fonts etc., see next section: [cooking](#cooking)

 ## Cooking